arussel/devdataprod/presentation.md

 To keep player motivated, player can win rewards when they play well.

-But if we keep to many rewards too fast, then the player looses motivation.
+But if we give to many rewards too fast, then the player looses motivation.

 What is the repartition of Rewards ?